-I was also amazed in this same facility to see the laborious efforts associated with cycle counting and in particular the amount of manual transcription and dual system ‘conditioning’ of data practiced in the spares store.
+I was also amazed in this same facility to see the laborious efforts associated with cycle counting and in particular the amount of manual transcription and dual system ‘conditioning’ of data practised in the spares store.

 Engineering had the cunning habit of buying capital projects with a bunch of spares and components that were part of the capital purchase price but which were not accounted for separately from the capital project.
-Whilst this would have driven the accountants mad with anxiety, the storeman knew that he needed to be able to account for these items and eventually instantiate them in the system of record when the project completed, even if he brought them in at a zero cost value.
+Whilst this would have driven the accountants mad with anxiety, the storeman knew that he needed to be able to account for these items and eventually instantiate them in the system of record when the project was completed, even if he brought them in at a zero cost value.

-Had he been aware that there are MS Office to SAP integration tools that work with EXCEL and MS Access and even SQL Server databases he might have saved himself immense amounts of productive time, not transcribing but simply maintaining his stores inventory in SAP through direct SAP integration with MS Office.
+Had he been aware that there are MS Office to SAP integration tools that work with EXCEL and MS Access and even SQL Server databases he might have saved himself immense amounts of productive time, not transcribing but simply maintaining his store’s inventory in SAP through direct SAP integration with MS Office.

-In conclusion I will mention that this same operation revealed that in shopping cart analysis with the supermarket chains that they supplied goods to, they discovered that the most frequently purchased grocery item per supermarket shopping cart, was bananas together with milk!
+In conclusion, I will mention that this same operation revealed that in shopping cart analysis with the supermarket chains that they supplied goods to, they discovered that the most frequently purchased grocery item per supermarket shopping cart, was bananas together with milk!

 The reason this was thought to be so popular, was that bananas are one of the few fruits that most people are not allergic to unless they are also allergic to latex.
 Bananas have a limited shelf life, are relatively cheap, and are eaten by all age groups; bananas are the perfect snack, they come with a built-in wrapper that anyone can open, young and old alike.